na-na-hi/renget/archive/co-writing-guide.md

 - **Advanced** tab \-> **Current Context**.

 Take a looong look at what's in the context.
 If you fail to understand this, you *won't* understand how the AI does fundamentally work.
 I am saying this because you need to understand that there is nothing special about Memory, Lorebook, or Author's Note.
 They are ***all*** just a part of context—A Lorebook entry is not a special piece of context nor is it an instruction.
-Imagine a context as a piece of paper, your current story: the storytext, will take a majority of your page, and your active entry will be placed at the top.
+It's just a text that pretended to be part of Storytext.
+Plus, the default Author's Note is an intrusion on the Storytext.
+Very untruthful!

 Storytext has limitation, once you hit the max size.
 The oldest text will be gone and gone to make a room for newer text.
-The larger your Memory/Lorebooks are, the less room for storytext, scene's memorization will be shorter.
+The larger your Memory/Lorebooks are, the less room for storytext, scene's memorization will be shorter...
+If you are on lower tier that is, you don't need to care you if you are on Scroll or Opus.

 #####Tools

-The strategy for managing the context are here: **[Lorebook](https://rentry.org/lorebook-guide)**, **[Memory](https://rentry.org/memory-guide)**.
-I already wrote a guide on them, but yes, they're a mere reference (for the AI).
-When using these two, it should be only because you hit the context limit.
-Since these entries will allow you to connect the thread across context regardless of how far you write.
+Always, use,  **[Memory](https://rentry.org/memory-guide)**!
+If you know anything about how NLP or token sequencing work, you will know that the very first token is extremely important for how the AI interprets the rest of the context.
+Not only does it help the AI, it also helps you as a storyteller.

-It's very much possible to write a story without relying on these tools.
+It's very much possible to write a story without relying on **[Lorebook](https://rentry.org/lorebook-guide)** tools.
 That is usually the case if I'm not aiming to write a long story!
-But once you hit the max active storytext, you will be starting to re-establish things that have already been told or correct the AI to keep up the consistency: using Lorebook and Memory will help.
+But once you hit the max active Storytext, you will be starting to re-establish things that have already been told or correct the AI to keep up the consistency: using Lorebook will help.

 Then, there is **Module**.
 Using Module is like... turning a generalist AI into a specialist.
+Module right now is DEAD, maybe they will add back custom module some day.
+Or some new update!
-Module right now is all about writing style, and pattern.
-If you are on Euterpe you can train your own custom module, or pick one of the default module—NovelAI is taken to a whole new level with the module that complement your writing—On the other hand, if the module is mostly irrelevant or out-of-focus from your story, it's going to hinder the AI, so you might as well just stick to no-modules.
+~~NovelAI is taken to a whole new level with the module that complement your writing—On the other hand, if the module is mostly irrelevant or out-of-focus from your story, it's going to hinder the AI, so you might as well just stick to no-modules.~~

 Another thing that I want to mention is **Output Length**, it's on the 3rd tab of the right panel.
 Default being `160` characters, or about 40–60 tokens, is pretty much fine.
 But if you find yourself editing too much, try switching to `40` characters.
 And if you were spamming Send a little bit too much, switch to a higher length.
 ‎